CHS & the Society for the Promotion of Education and Learning

 In 2016, a conference was held under the auspices of the Greek Ministry of Education, Research and Religious Affairs, as has been the case in previous years, and was entitled “The concept of the hero in antiquity and its diachronic evolution.
 An important educational tool”.
 The conference took place on Saturday, January 23 at the Arsakeia Schools of Thessaloniki, attracting a full house of educators.

 The CHS presentations focused on Diachronic and Synchronic Approaches to the Hero at Harvard and other universities.
 CHS speakers were Professors Gregory Nagy, Leonard Muellner, Ioannis Petropoulos, and Keith Stone.
 Educators from the Arsakeia-Tositseia Schools presented ways of applying the diachronic concept of the hero in the classroom.
+During the event, Professors Gregory Nagy (CHS) and George Babiniotis (SPEL) signed the new MoU (in effect 2016-2019).

 In 2014, CHS and SPEL organized a one-day conference in the Athens Word and Art Auditorium, Book’s Arcade with over 500 educators attending on the topic of “Digital Humanities and Applications in Education”.
 CHS speakers were Gregory Nagy, Leonard Muellner, Ioannis Petropoulos, Kenneth Morrell and Claudia Filos was the coordinator of the session.